New Zealand 1993 "Dinosaurs"

 Mint and self-adhesive Mauisaurus stamps from "Ancient Reptiles of New Zealand" stamps set from 2010, MiNr.: 2672/2679, Scott:

-According to recent research (2022) on plesiosaurs, contrary to earlier depictions, plesiosaurs necks were not very flexible, and could not be held high above the water surface or incurve as by swan, as shown on the stamp.
-The necks of plesiosaurs were fully unlike those of animals with really flexible necks like many birds for example.
+According to recent research (2022) on plesiosaurs, contrary to earlier depictions, plesiosaurs's necks were not very flexible, and could not be held high above the water surface or incurve as by swan, as shown on the stamp.
+The necks of plesiosaurs were very unlike the really flexible necks of many birds for example.

-The neck posture was corrected on the New Zealand's stamp of 2010 (see on the right).
+The neck posture was correct on the New Zealand's stamp of 2010 (see on the right).

 The vertebrae were rather short and there was very little space between the centers of the vertebrae.
 Their dorsal spines were very long and broad, which reduced the amount of possible vertical movement a lot.
 Unlike those of many other long-necked animals, the individual neck vertebrae on plesiosaurs were not particularly elongated; rather, the extreme neck length was achieved by a much increased number of vertebrae.
 Elasmosaurus's neck could reach up to 60% of the entire length of the animal by having 72 neck or cervical vertebrae.